Olivia de Havilland

 She received ballet and piano lessons, as a child.

-Her younger sister was the actress Joan Fontaine.
+Her younger sister was actress Joan Fontaine.

 Appeared as a presenter at the 75th Academy Awards (2003).